tomjoht/reading/draft_posts/wayfinding-post-3.md

 I won't explore the ecosystem argument much more except to note that nearly every big tech companies pursues the same strategy.
 You might buy an Amazon Echo is you're already a Prime member, because your Amazon identity seamlessly authenticates the device and you get notifications about when your shipments arrive.
 And if you want to buy something from the Amazon marketplace, how much more convenient if you have an Amazon Echo Show to shop.
 Or if you're watching a show on Amazon Prime Video in your living room and you want to continue watching it in your kitchen, you can tell Alexa to watch it on your Echo Show.
 And speaking of Alexa, who wants to become familiar with the nuances of multiple digital assistants to interact with technology?

+on jacket cover of Never Lost Again, author has self-deprecating quote -- "X has a terrible sense of direction." cute but why? doesn't this say something larger about the futility of the map?

 ## Effects of GPS on hippocampus
 our hippocampus atrophies and we can no longer solve spatial problems.
 18